 View table of contents and excerpt

-Winner of the 2011 National Jewish Book Award for Scholarship
+Winner of the 2011 Nahum M. Sarna Memorial Award of the Jewish Book Council

 "An indispensable study, whose exemplary exposition of Jewish attitudes toward oral, written, and legal matters may well spark comparisons with other cultures, for Fishman has brilliantly shown that words can produce meaning through their epistemological categorization as oral or written, a categorization that itself remains undetermined by their actual mediatic support."—Law and History Review